Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Numerical experiments

 The step size for additive Schwarz methods was chosen as $\tau = 1/4$.
-A reference solution $u^* \in V$ was obtained by \cref{Alg:FISTA_ada} with the step size $\tau=1/8$ for the full-dimension problem~\cref{dualTV_FEM}.
+A reference solution $u^* \in V$ was obtained by Algorithm~\ref{Alg:FISTA_ada} with the step size $\tau=1/8$ for the full-dimension problem~\eqref{dualTV_FEM}.

-\Cref{Fig:dualTV} plots $E(u^{(n)}) - E(u^*)$ of \cref{Alg:ASM,Alg:proposed} for~\cref{dualTV_FEM} per iteration.
-As in the cases of the $s$-Laplacian and obstacle problems, the proposed method outperforms \cref{Alg:ASM} in view of convergence rate.
+Figure~\ref{Fig:dualTV} plots $E(u^{(n)}) - E(u^*)$ of Algorithms~\ref{Alg:ASM} and~\ref{Alg:proposed} for~\eqref{dualTV_FEM} per iteration.
+As in the cases of the $s$-Laplacian and obstacle problems, the proposed method outperforms Algorithm~\ref{Alg:ASM} in view of convergence rate.
 Therefore, we conclude that the proposed method leads an improvement of the convergence rate even in the case of absence of the sharpness.

-\begin{remark} To the best of our knowledge, there have been no existing two-level Schwarz methods for dual total variation minimization problems, so that we do not include numerical results for the two-level case for~\cref{dualTV_FEM} in this paper.
-Nevertheless, we expect that if a suitable two-level domain decomposition method for~\cref{dualTV_FEM} were developed in a near future, the acceleration scheme presented would be applicable to that method to yield an improved convergence result. \end{remark}
+\begin{remark} To the best of our knowledge, there have been no existing two-level Schwarz methods for dual total variation minimization problems, so that we do not include numerical results for the two-level case for~\eqref{dualTV_FEM} in this paper.
+Nevertheless, we expect that if a suitable two-level domain decomposition method for~\eqref{dualTV_FEM} were developed in a near future, the acceleration scheme presented would be applicable to that method to yield an improved convergence result. \end{remark}

-A remarkable property of \cref{Alg:ASM} for the dual total variation minimization~\cref{dualTV_FEM} is pseudo-linear convergence; even though the unified theory of additive Schwarz methods for convex optimization presented in~\cite{Park:2020} gives only the sublinear convergence as stated in \cref{Prop:dualTV}, it is verified by \cref{Prop:dualTV_pseudo} that \cref{Alg:ASM} for~\cref{dualTV_FEM} performs as good as a linearly convergent algorithm if $\delta$ is large enough.
-Therefore, we can expect that \cref{Alg:proposed} also enjoys pseudo-linear convergence since it was shown above by experiments that \cref{Alg:proposed} converges much faster than \cref{Alg:ASM}.
-Indeed, \cref{Fig:dualTV_pseudo} shows how the energy error of \cref{Alg:proposed} for~\cref{dualTV_FEM} decays when $\delta$ is fixed as $1/2^5$ while $H$ and $h$ vary.
-It seems that all the cases share the approximately same linear convergence rate, similarly to \cref{Alg:ASM}; see~\cite{Park:2019} for the corresponding numerical results for \cref{Alg:ASM}.
+A remarkable property of Algorithm~\ref{Alg:ASM} for the dual total variation minimization~\eqref{dualTV_FEM} is pseudo-linear convergence; even though the unified theory of additive Schwarz methods for convex optimization presented in~\cite{Park:2020} gives only the sublinear convergence as stated in Proposition~\ref{Prop:dualTV}, it is verified by Proposition~\ref{Prop:dualTV_pseudo} that Algorithm~\ref{Alg:ASM} for~\eqref{dualTV_FEM} performs as good as a linearly convergent algorithm if $\delta$ is large enough.
+Therefore, we can expect that Algorithm~\ref{Alg:proposed} also enjoys pseudo-linear convergence since it was shown above by experiments that Algorithm~\ref{Alg:proposed} converges much faster than Algorithm~\ref{Alg:ASM}.
+Indeed, Figure~\ref{Fig:dualTV_pseudo} shows how the energy error of Algorithm~\ref{Alg:proposed} for~\eqref{dualTV_FEM} decays when $\delta$ is fixed as $1/2^5$ while $H$ and $h$ vary.
+It seems that all the cases share the approximately same linear convergence rate, similarly to Algorithm~\ref{Alg:ASM}; see~\cite{Park:2021} for the corresponding numerical results for Algorithm~\ref{Alg:ASM}.